 - 7. Create a new cache setting and click then click the Create button.
+For more information about the actions, see our descriptions of caching actions.
 The new cache setting you created appears in the Cache Settings area of the Settings pane on the Configuration tab. - 8.
 Click the gear icon to the right of the newly created cache setting and then select Conditions from the menu.